 Prior to 1990, Migrant Hawkers were largely restricted to sites within 15 km of the south coast.
 Since then records have come from most parts of the county, although only from the lowest fringes of Dartmoor (e.g. Smallhanger).
 Tolerating waters with elevated conductivity and salinity levels, the species can be abundant amongst emergent vegetation around ponds, lakes and canals, and in reedy ditch systems in coastal marshes.
 Counts of over 20 have come from Goosemoor, Otter Marshes, Slapton Ley, South Huish Marsh and Stover CP, with maxima of 55 at Grand Western Canal (2005), 60 at Exminster Marshes (2005) and 73 at Seaton Wetlands (2001).
+Over 20 exuviae were found at Dawlish Warren on 10 August 1992.
 Presumably still also occurring as a migrant, numbers can often be seen at coastal locations away from water, sometimes flying over the sea.
 Up to three have been seen on Lundy.
-Flies from late July (earliest 11 July at Dawlish Warren in 2020) to early November (latest 18 November at Broadsands in 2005 and Dawlish Warren in 2006).
+Flies from mid-late July (earliest 30 June 1995 at Cadover Bridge) to early November (latest 18 November at Broadsands in 2005 and Dawlish Warren in 2006).

-Norfolk Hawker Aeshna isoceles (Green-eyed Hawker)

-Rare visitor and breeder(?)
+Norfolk Hawker Aeshna isoceles (Green-eyed Hawker) Rare visitor and breeder(?)